Luas Finglas is the next extension of the Luas Green Line, running from Broombridge to Charlestown through Tolka Valley and Finglas village.

 We are eager to leverage any opportunity to improve cycling and walking facilities.

-The National Transport Authority (NTA) has recently published the draft Cycle Network Plan 2021 for the Greater Dublin Area.
-You can find out more about the plan here
+The National Transport Authority (NTA) draft Cycle Network Plan 2022 for the Greater Dublin Area is here

 The proposals for Luas Finglas cycling facilities will align, complement and deliver on sections of this plan.